JoaoBett/Desktop-Automation-Folders/README.md

 1. Clone this repo
 2. Customize the `DIR_NAMES` and `DESKTOP_PATH` variables according to your requirements.
 3. Run the script in a Python environment with the necessary permissions.

+3.1 Run the script in a Command Line(cmd)

 ## Screenshots